CFO Wiki

 Run this analysis monthly to spot problems early:

+Track behavioral metrics and product usage as part of your cohort health check.
 Compare newest cohort to cohort from 6 months ago at month 1.
 Is retention improving or degrading?
 If the newest cohort is retaining worse than the cohort from six months ago, something changed for the worse.

 Look for sudden breaks in retention curves.
 If all cohorts show consistent patterns except one, something happened that month.
 Maybe you launched a broken feature, changed pricing, or adjusted targeting.